tm-craggs/city-notes/Year 1/Algorithms/Revision Notes/7 - The limits of algorithms.md

 - By reducing the three colouring problem to the satisfiability problem, we have shown that satisfiability is at least as hard as three colouring.
 - In this case, we can also perform a reduction the other way, implying they are equally hard.

+**NP-complete problems**

+- If a polynomial algorithm for the Satisfiabili